Hair Transplant Surgery

 Is it right for me?

-Hair transplant surgery can help men and women who suffer from balding.
-Or people who have been affected by trauma.
+Hair transplant surgery can help men and women who suffer from balding or people who have been affected by trauma.
 You will need to have your situation assessed by a medical practitioner who specialises in hair transplants to ensure you are in safe hands and are being provided with the latest and most reliable surgical options.

 Potential complications